AJGreaves/familyhub/README.md

 12. As a parent searching for ideas for things for my child(ren) to do, I want to be able to filter activities by categories they are interested in.

-13. As a regular user of the Family Hub website, I expect to be able to connect to their social media channels, to keep up to date with new entires on the site.
+13. As a regular user of the Family Hub website, I expect to be able to connect to their social media channels, to keep up to date with new entries on the site.

 14. As a user of Family Hub, I expect to be able to easily get in contact via a contact form.